ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/README.md

 3. *Container Version*: Automatically tracked and incremented in CI/D on merges to `dev` (with `test` tag) and to `main` (with `latest` tag).
 The various images can be downloaded fromt he Packages sidebar ([link](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/pkgs/container/dockerizedtopsapp)).

-## CI/CD
+## Releases (Docker containers and software)

-The CI/CD allows us to be more efficient both in terms of tracking the releases and pushing container images to the cloud for actual processing.
+The release workflows within the (ASF) CI/CD allows us to be more efficient both in terms of tracking the releases and pushing container images for cloud processing.
 Each merge to `main` or `dev` creates a new docker image that is published through the github registry.
 The `test` tag is the latest image built to `dev`.
 The `latest` tag is the most up-to-date `main` release for production.
+We can view various containers [here](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/pkgs/container/dockerizedtopsapp/versions).

-The plugin's *software* version is governed by `main`.
-Any merge into `dev` is seen as a test release so until `dev` is merged into `main`, the release number will not increment.
-ASF CI/CD requires any merge into `dev` and `main` to update the changelog.
-The changelog version is described via (Semantic Versioning)[https://semver.org/] (i.e. Major.Minor.Patch).
-Our CI/CD uses labels to automatically detect whether changelog needs to be updated.
-If you use `bumpless` and only CI/CD workflows or documentation has been changed, the software version remains the same.
-Otherwise, use `major`, `minor`, or `patch`
+The plugin's *software* version is governed by git tags and semantic versioning.
+The software version is incremented by merges to `main` (according to `major`/`minor`/`patch` labels).
+Any merge into `dev` is a (patch) test release so until `dev` is merged into `main`, the release number will correctly not increment.
+Software version can be seen via `import isce2_topsapp; isce2_topsapp.__version__`.

+When releasing a new version i.e. merging `dev` into `main`, ASF CI/CD requires an update the changelog with correct version that will be captured by the `major`/`minor`/`patch` bump.
+If you use the label `bumpless` and only CI/CD workflows or documentation has been changed, the software version remains the same.
+Otherwise, use `major`, `minor`, or `patch`.
+For many more details see these [notes](https://github.com/ACCESS-Cloud-Based-InSAR/CICD-notes).

 ## PR Requirements

-1. If the software changes, you must use: `major`, `minor`, or `patch` labels on a PR.
-For PRs to `dev` this is not strictly necessary.
-However, for PRs to `main`, this is **required** and determines how the software is incremented.
-For example, if the current release is `0.1.0`, a tag of `patch` will increment the next release to `0.1.1` and a tag of `major` will increment the release to `1.0.0`.
-The fact that the changelog is updated is checked, but has to be manually checked upon PRs to main to ensure proper versioning.

-2. Any PR to `main` requires the consistent `vXX.XX.XX` in the PR title.
-Using regular expressions in the github actions, the release number in the title is extracted and tagged to the relevant branch for the software release.

-In summary, for PRs to main, the PR label (`major`/`minor`/`patch`), the changelog, and the PR title should all reflect the upcoming release version correctly.
-If not, there are some manual fixes.

-### Possible Fixes

-1. Forget to correct the changelog?
-Go through the PR process to update it correctly
-2. Forget to title a PR to main with the release version?
-See this [comment](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/pull/114#issuecomment-1478362852).
-The comment is in a PR to `main` without the release title.
+All new features will first be merged into `dev` before being released (and merged into `main`).

+1. If the software changes, please use: `major`, `minor`, or `patch` labels on a PR for maintainers to track the type of changes you are making
+2. Update the changelog so that the bump (depending on `major`/`minor`/`patch`) is consistent with what the next release will hold (you may be including your changes in a larger release)

+Here are more detailed [notes](https://github.com/ACCESS-Cloud-Based-InSAR/CICD-notes).

 # FAQ